-The first application illustrates how the described general method can generate posterior distributions without tightly parameterized models.
-Such a posterior distribution is called for to include parameter uncertainty in the decision making formulation; see, for example, the work of Rossi, McCulloch, and Allenby (1995), Kandel and Stambaugh (1996), and

-Barberis (2000).
-In this first example the large sample normal approximation to the sampling distribution can be used to approximate this posterior distribution fairly accurately.
-If, however, the objective is a posterior distribution for the parameter of interest, then our procedure is more direct than having to first approximate a sampling distribution by a normal distribution and then to argue that this normal distribution can be used to approximate a posterior distribution.
+The first application illustrates how the general method described above can generate posterior distributions without tightly parametrized models.
+Such a posterior distribution is called for in order to include parameter uncertainty in the decision making formulation; see, for example, Rossi, McCulloch, and Allenby (1995), Kandel and Stambaugh (1996), and Barberis (2000).
+In this first example the large sample normal approximation to the sampling distribution can actually be used to approximate this posterior distribution fairly accurately.
+If, however, the objective is a posterior distribution for the parameter of interest, then our procedure is more direct than having to first approximate a sampling distribution by a normal distribution and then argue that this normal distribution can be used to approximate a posterior distribution.

-We use a very simple model relating earnings and schooling with a constant, additive treatment effect, linear in years of schooling.
+We shall use a very simple model relating earnings and schooling with a constant, additive treatment effect, linear in years of schooling.
 An individual may choose schooling levels by maximizing expected lifetime discounted utility, with utility depending on earnings at various schooling levels as well as costs associated with schooling.
-Such a decision requires the posterior distribution of earnings at the relevant schooling levels as one of the inputs.
-The potential outcome with treatment level s is $Y_s = Y_0 + \gamma s$, where Y_0 is the potential outcome with treatment level 0 and γ is the unknown return to schooling, common to all individuals and common to all schooling levels.
-The actual treatment level is X, which gives an actual outcome Y of $Y = Y_0 + \gamma X$.
+Such a decision requires as one of the inputs the posterior distribution of earnings at the relevant schooling levels.
+The potential outcome with treatment level s is where Y_0 is the potential outcome with treatment level 0, and γ is the unknown return to schooling, common to all individuals and common to all schooling levels.
+The actual treatment level is X, which gives an actual outcome Y of

+$$Y_s = Y_0 + \gamma s$$ ,

+$$Y = Y_0 + \gamma X.$$

 Let α be the population mean of Y_0 , and define the disturbance $U = Y_0 - \alpha$ so that $E{\theta}(U) = 0$.
 The instrumental variable W satisfies $E{\theta}(WU) = 0$ and $Cov{\theta}(W, X) \neq 0$.
-We are abstracting from the presence of exogenous covariates-they could be incorporated into the presented analyses without any problems.
+We are abstracting from the presence of exogenous covariates-they could be incorporated into the analyses presented below without any problems.

-Let Z = (Y, X, W) and $\beta' = (\alpha, \gamma)$.
-Then β satisfies the moment condition $E{\theta}\psi(Z, \beta) = 0$ with
+Let Z=(Y,X,W) and $\beta'=(\alpha,\gamma)$.
+Then β satisfies the moment condition $E{\theta}\psi(Z,\beta)=0$ with